American Splendor (film): Plot

-Meanwhile, in Delaware, Joyce is frustrated with her partner in the comic book store, who has sold her copy of American Splendor #8 out from under her.
-She writes to Harvey, he responds, and they discover they are kindred spirits.
-Joyce travels to Cleveland to meet Harvey in person.
-The date begins with a handshake and dinner at a local family restaurant.
-Back at Harvey's apartment, Joyce is overcome with a bout of nausea and vomiting.
-A concerned Harvey offers her chamomile tea.
-Charmed, Joyce suggests they "skip the whole courtship thing" and get married.
+Meanwhile, in Delaware, Joyce is frustrated with her partner in the comic book store, who has sold her copy of American Splendor No. 8.
+She begins corresponding with Harvey, who eagerly responds.
+They realize they are kindred spirits, and she travels to Cleveland to meet him.
+After a dinner date, Joyce becomes ill at his apartment, leading to Harvey's care.
+Joyce suggests they skip courtship and marry.

-It's one week later, and Harvey sees his VA colleague Toby Radloff sitting in his car eating White Castle sliders.
-Toby is on his way to Toledo to see the new movie Revenge of the Nerds.
-Meanwhile, Harvey is on his way to Delaware to marry Joyce and help her move out to Cleveland.

-Sitting alongside the real Harvey, the real Joyce Brabner talks about what it was like to become a character in Harvey's stories.
+A week later, Harvey sees his colleague Toby Radloff eating in his car, heading to Toledo for a screening of Revenge of the Nerds.
+Harvey heads to Delaware to marry Joyce and help her move to Cleveland.
+The real Joyce Brabner discusses becoming a character in Harvey's stories.

-Now married, Harvey and Joyce go to a screening of Revenge of the Nerds with Toby.
-Joyce and Toby found the film inspiring, and Harvey found it insipid.
-Back at their apartment, Joyce struggles with feeling at home amidst all of Harvey's stuff.
-Their spat is interrupted by a message from a theater producer who wants to make American Splendor into a play.
-Harvey and Joyce travel to Los Angeles to see American Splendor: The Play.
-Things are finally breaking Harvey's way.
-But his ascendancy is complicated by Joyce's emotional struggles.
-She wants a family.
-Her desires are put aside again because a producer calls to offer Harvey a chance to be a guest on Late Night with David Letterman.
+Married, Harvey and Joyce attend Revenge of the Nerds with Toby, which Harvey finds insipid.
+Back at their apartment, Joyce complains about Harvey's possessions but their argument is interrupted by a theater producer wanting to adapt American Splendor into a play.
+After its Los Angeles debut, Harvey's success grows, complicated by Joyce's emotional struggles and desire for children.
+A producer offers Harvey a guest spot on Late Night with David Letterman.
+Harvey's appearances are a hit, and Toby becomes an MTV star.